UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-2-uart/01-uart.md

 /* USER CODE END XX */
 ```

-This is because when you hit the gear button (`Device Configuration Tool Code Generation`), the IDE will automatically delete all the stuff outside these BEGIN/END pair, even inside the `main()`.
+This is because when you hit the gear button (`Device Configuration Tool Code Generation`), after generating the code required, the IDE will automatically delete all the stuff outside these BEGIN/END pair, even inside the `main()`.

 ```c
 /* USER CODE BEGIN PV */